Billy the Kid at a glance

 Favorite type of dancing: Polkas and Square dancing.

-Hobbies and interest: Singing and dancing, the Kid loved to party.
-He enjoyed gambling and his favorite card games were Monte and Poker.
-He also loved to bet on and participant in horse racing.
-Target-shooting was another favorite past time and he enjoyed showing-off to his friends his gun twirling abilities.
-It was said he could take two revolvers (one in each hand) twirl one gun in one direction and the other gun in the oppose direction at the same time.
+Hobbies and interest: Singing and dancing - The Kid loved to party.
+His other love was women.
+He was quite the lady's man.
+He enjoyed gambling (almost obsessively) and his favorite card games were Monte and Poker.
+He also enjoyed betting on and participating in horseracing.
+Target-shooting was another favorite past time and he liked to showoff his gun twirling abilities.
 In his more quiet moments, he would use that leisure time to meticulously clean his firearms or read a newspaper or gazette.
+As a youngster in Silver City he was addicted to reading books, which dashes any claims of him being illiterate.

 Firearms he used: Billy the Kid was known to use the Colt single action .44 and Colt double-action .41 caliber called the “Thunderer.”
 He may have also used the .38 caliber version called the “Lightning.”
 His weapon of choice, and the most prized, was his Winchester 73’ rifle.